Title Illustrations of Political Economy (10 Volumes Only)

 Seller ID 004161

 London: Charles Fox, 1832.
 Harriet Martineau (1802-1876) has been called "the first female sociologist."
 Her 1837 study, "Society in America," which contains a critique of the state of female education, is considered foundational.
 She was certainly a prominent Victorian public intellectual, friend to J.S.
 Mill, George Elliot, Carlyle, H.H.
 Millman, and Bulmer-Lytton.
 She wrote on history and travel, and translated Comte.
 She was an activist, and her support for abolition made her unpopular in America.
 An atheist and in poor health, she had a fascination with Mesmerism.
 Supposedly, she dated Erasmus Darwin.
 These booklets are her tutorial on the ideas of Malthus, Ricardo, and Bentham.
-Very Good copies generally, they are in the original binding, paper wraps secured with thread.
+Here are ten volumes, Very Good copies generally.
+They are in the original binding, paper wraps secured with thread.
 The text blocks are excellent, very clear, but these are fragile productions, and some covers are detached.
 Quercus offers the following volumes.
 No. III, Brooke and Brooke Farm.
 A Tale (stated Third Edition), 1833.
 140 pages, rear cover not present; No. IV, Demarara.
 A Tale, 1832.
 143 pages, rear cover present but detached, front cover not present; No. X, Homes Abroad.
 A Tale.
 128 pages, 1832; No. XI, For Each and For All.
 A Tale, 132 pages, 1832; No. XIV, Berkeley the Banker.
 A Tale.
 172 pages, 1833; No. XVI, Messrs.
 Vanderput and Snoek.
 A Tale.
 140 pages, 1833; No. XIX, Sowers Not Reapers.
 A Tale.
 148 pages, 1833; No. XXIII, The Three Ages.
 A Tale.
 126 pages, 1833.
 Front cover present but detached; No. XXIV, The Farrars of Budge-Row.
 A Tale.
 136 pages, 1834.
 Front cover present but detached; and No. XXV, The Moral of Many Fables, 144 pages, 1834.
 This volume also has sewn-in Title and Content pages for I, II, VII, V, III, VIII, and IV, along with two pages of labels. .
 First Edition.
 Printed Wrapper.
 Very Good/No Jacket.
 16mo - over 5¾" - 6¾" tall.
 First Edition.